SchenLikun/SVM-for-microgrid-cluster-islanding-detection/README.md

 # Introduction
 This paper has been published on IEEE trans. on Smart Grid.

-I established a complex microgrid cluster systems based on IEEE-123 system, the whole project is using RTDS to generate dataset
+I established a complex microgrid cluster systems based on IEEE-123 system, the whole project is using RTDS to generate dataset。

+***Due to the requirements of the funding project, the code for the multi-SVM and entropy parts of this paper cannot be shared at the moment.***

+***Therefore, only the RTDS modeling and the RTDS script for automatic operation to generate data are provided here.***

 # CITATION
 >@ARTICLE{LikunChen,